deepak2509/DataEngineering-project-with-twitter-data/README.md

 # DataEngineering-project-using-twitter-API

-This is a DataEngineering project that uses the twitter API as a dataset and extract the specified user tweets and information then transformed in a linear way and loaded the data into AWS S3
+In this project the data is taken from the twitter API, I used python code to extract the data and then deplyoed my code on Apache Airflow which is on Amazon EC2 machine.
+At the end the data is stored in Amazon S3